 Pest monitoring The obvious indicator is the white frothy "spittle" especially on field grasses and flowers.
 Most people object more to the spittle than the spittlebug or the slight puckering of leaves.

 It is easy to hose off the plants if the spittle becomes too objectionable.
-Since most spittlebugs in the PNW cause little significant damage to plant, they can be ignored.
+Most spittlebugs in the PNW cause little damage to plant, and can be ignored.

-Several wasp species have been reported to parasitize spittle bug eggs as well as a pipunculid fly that can cause 50-60% parasitism of adults.
+Several wasp species have been reported to parasitize spittlebug eggs, as well as a big-headed fly (Pipunculidae) that can cause 50-60% parasitism of adults.

 Not recommended for home landscapes